akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “Did he.”
 Harold’s voice was dry.
 “He remembers the Severn, then.
 The drowning lord.”

 “He remembers everything,” Godfrey said quietly.
-“That is what makes him king.”
+“That is what makes him the scholar king.”

 Harold looked at him—a long, measuring look.
 “And you?
 What will you remember, when you are old?”

-Godfrey did not answer at once.
-When he did, his voice was low.
-“That I walked five miles with a goose in a basket.
-That a woman wept for her father.
-That I was allowed to stand beside her.”

-Beatrice looked down at her hands.
-Goosie, who had been dozing by the hearth, lifted her head, then settled again.

-Harold let out a breath—not quite a sigh, not quite a laugh.
-“You will do,” he said.
+He had not intended for Godfrey to answer.
+It was a purely rhetorical question.
+But Godfrey missed this, intrigued by the thought.

+“The hall was loud, full of noise and watching,” he said slowly.
+“She walked in with a goose in her basket, dirt on her face, and my father’s men shouting.
+Everyone was looking at him.
+She looked at me.”

+He paused.

+“And when he caught the goose and she thought he’d kill it—she didn’t beg for herself.
+She said, ‘Please don’t hurt Goosie.’
+I’d never heard anyone speak to him like that.
+She was afraid, but she spoke anyway.”

+He looked at Harold.

+“That’s what I’ll remember.”

+Harold studied him, saying nothing for a long moment.
+The firelight caught the grey in his beard, the lines that years had carved.
+He had meant the question as a father’s gentle warning: *do not waste your years on things that do not last*.
+But the young man had answered as though it were a gift.

+*He understands*, Harold thought. *He understands without being told.*

+He gave a slow nod.

+“That is worth remembering,” he said.
 Then, to Beatrice: “The fire needs wood, daughter.
 And we have a guest for supper.”

 She rose.
 At the door, she paused, looking back.